 Those with a sincere aspiration to cultivate understanding and compassion as their only career, are welcome to join our monastic community.
-You would live, learn, and practice in one of our three monasteries: Plum Village in France, Deer Park Monastery in California, or Blue Cliff Monastery in New York.
-Our growing Sangha presently numbers 200 monastics spread out among these three centers.
+You would live, learn, and practice in one of our monasteries in Europe, America or Asia.
+Our growing Sangha presently numbers over 700 monastics spread out among these three continents.

 Our Monastic Sangha

 In the Plum Village monastic communities there are monks and nuns from many different countries including France, England, The Netherlands, Germany, Italy, Spain, Vietnam, Cambodia, Laos, Thailand, Indonesia, India, Canada, Sweden, Portugal, USA, and Australia.
 There is also a wide variety of ages, from age 15 to 79, though most of the monastics are in their 20’s and 30’s.
 Though our monastic Sangha represents many countries, we are predominantly a Vietnamese community from a Vietnamese Buddhist tradition.
 To become a monastic in our community requires openness and the ability to embrace cultural diversity.
 The communal languages are Vietnamese, English, and French.
 So, one must be fluent in at least one of these languages.